Himeka Arita: New Japan Pro Wrestling (2021)

 Arita worked in an exhibition match for New Japan Pro Wrestling on January 5, 2021, in the second night of Wrestle Kingdom 15, where she teamed up with Natsupoi and Maika in a losing effort to Queen's Quest's (AZM, Saya Kamitani and Utami Hayashishita).
+At Historic X-Over on November 20, 2022, she teamed up with Mai Sakurai and Thekla, falling short to Queen's Quest (AZM, Lady C and Saya Kamitani).